Latest revision: Cabinet Order No. 127 of March 31, 2017

 (viii)any other relevant matters.

-(5)Paragraph (3) applies to the cases where the undertaking accepted under the first sentence of paragraph (9) of Article 7 of the Act (including the cases where applied pursuant to the first sentence of paragraph (15), paragraph (21) or paragraph (25) of that Article and the cases where paragraph (21) of that Article applies pursuant to paragraph (28) of that Article) is requested to be altered (including alteration of the effective period) under paragraph (18) of that Article, as applied pursuant to paragraph (28) of that Article.
+(5)Paragraph (3) applies mutatis mutandis when the undertaking accepted under the first sentence of paragraph (9) of Article 7 of the Act (including the cases where applied mutatis mutandis pursuant to the first sentence of paragraph (15), paragraph (21) or paragraph (25) of that Article and the cases where paragraph (21) of that Article applies mutatis mutandis pursuant to paragraph (28) of that Article) is requested to be altered (including alteration of its effective period) under paragraph (18) of that Article, as applied mutatis mutandis pursuant to paragraph (28) of that Article.

-(6)The Minister of Finance, if any of the evidence, etc. produced pursuant to the provisions of the preceding paragraphs is found appropriate to be treated as confidential (hereinafter in this Article referred to as “confidential evidence, etc.”), requests the person who has produced the evidence, etc. to submit a written summary of the confidential evidence, etc. which is not required to be treated as confidential.
+(6)The Minister of Finance shall, if any of the evidence, etc. submitted pursuant to the provisions of the preceding paragraphs is found appropriate to be treated as confidential (hereinafter in this Article referred to as “confidential evidence, etc.”), request the person who has submitted the evidence, etc. to submit a written summary of the confidential evidence, etc. that is not required to be treated as confidential.

-(7)If a person who has been requested to submit the summary referred to in the preceding paragraph considers that the confidential evidence, etc. provided for in that paragraph cannot be so summarized, the person shall submit to the Minister of Finance a document stating that fact and the reason therefor.
+(7)If a person who has been requested to submit the written summary referred to in the preceding paragraph considers that the confidential evidence, etc. provided for in that paragraph cannot be summarized, the person shall submit to the Minister of Finance a document stating this fact and the reason therefor.

 (Notification of initiation of investigation, etc.)

-Article 5.When a decision has been taken to initiate an investigation referred to in paragraph (6), (14), (19) (including the cases where applied pursuant to paragraph (28) of Article 7 of the Act) or (24) of Article 7 of the Act (hereinafter simply referred to as “investigation”, except in Article 11, paragraph (1) (excluding the items thereof) of Article 13 and Article 15), the Minister of Finance shall promptly notify in writing the directly interested persons of that fact and the matters set forth in the following and shall also give in the official gazette a public notice thereof (the directly interested persons mean the suppliers of goods subject to the investigation or the organizations thereof (limited to those organizations in which the majority of direct or indirect members are suppliers of the goods), the importers of goods subject to the investigation and the organizations thereof (limited to those organizations in which the majority of direct or indirect members are importers of the goods), the applicant involved in the investigation (i.e., the person who has made a request prescribed in paragraph (5), (13), (18) (including the cases where applied pursuant to paragraph (28) of Article 7 of the Act) or (23) of Article 7 of the Act; the same applies in this Article) and other persons who are found by the Minister of Finance to be those having a particular interest in the investigation; hereinafter the same applies):
+Article 5.When a decision has been taken to initiate an investigation referred to in paragraph (6), (14), (19) (including the cases where applied mutatis mutandis pursuant to paragraph (28) of Article 7 of the Act) or (24) of Article 7 of the Act (hereinafter simply referred to as “investigation”, except in Article 11, paragraph (1) (excluding the items thereof) of Article 13 and Article 15), the Minister of Finance shall promptly notify this decision and the matters set forth in the following in writing to those persons who are found to be directly interested persons (i.e., the suppliers of goods subject to the investigation or the organizations thereof (limited to those organizations in which the majority of direct or indirect members are suppliers of such goods), the importers of goods subject to the investigation and the organizations thereof (limited to those organizations in which the majority of direct or indirect members are importers of such goods), the applicant involved in the investigation (i.e., the person who has made a request prescribed in paragraph (5), (13), (18) (including the cases where applied mutatis mutandis pursuant to paragraph (28) of Article 7 of the Act) or (23) of Article 7 of the Act; the same applies in this Article) and other persons who are found by the Minister of Finance to have a particular interest in the investigation; hereinafter the same applies) and shall also give in the official gazette a public notice thereof:

-(ii)the descriptions, brands, types and characteristics of the goods subject to the investigation;
+(ii)the descriptions, brands, types and characteristics of goods subject to the investigation;

-(iii)the supplier or supplying country of the goods subject to the investigation;
+(iii)the supplier or supplying country of goods subject to the investigation;

 (iv)the date of initiation of the investigation;